Home » Symptoms » Dog Symptoms A-Z » Globe Feels Abnormally Firm

 Additionally, veterinary research is investigating how environmental factors and lifestyle influence the risk and course of glaucoma in dogs.
 There is evidence that a balanced diet and regular exercise may play a role in preventing eye diseases.
 These findings could lead to recommendations for the care and management of dogs that are susceptible to eye diseases.

-In summary, research into the hardening of the globe in dogs is heading in many directions, from genetic studies to innovative therapies.
+In summary, research into globe firmness in dogs is moving in many directions, from genetic studies to innovative therapies.
 Advances in these areas offer hope for more effective and gentler treatment options for affected dogs.
-As technologies and understanding of the disease continue to evolve, it is likely that future generations of dogs will benefit from these scientific achievements.
+As technologies and understanding of the disease continue to develop, future generations of dogs are likely to benefit from these scientific achievements.